RAF Fairford: 21st century

-In the 2003 Iraq War, Operation Iraqi Freedom included B-52s based at Minot AFB but flying from Fairford.
-In recent years the airfield has been occasionally used by American B-2 Spirit stealth bombers and is frequently visited by U-2 aircraft.
+In the 2003 Iraq War, Operation Iraqi Freedom included B-52s based at Minot AFB, but flying from Fairford.
+In recent years, the airfield has been occasionally used by American B-2 Spirit stealth bombers and is frequently visited by U-2 aircraft.

-Due to the deteriorating airfield facilities and its unique NATO heavy bomber mission, RAF Fairford underwent a $100 million upgrade of its runway and fuel systems in the largest NATO funded airfield construction project within a NATO country since the end of the Cold War.
+Due to the deteriorating airfield facilities and its unique NATO heavy bomber mission, RAF Fairford underwent a $100 million upgrade of its runway and fuel systems in the largest NATO-funded airfield construction project within a NATO country since the end of the Cold War.
 This work lasted from May 2000 through May 2002.
 Additional improvements continued until 2008, including the construction of two climate-controlled hangars for B-2 stealth bombers and a low-observability maintenance dock.

 On 14 January 2004, the 420th Air Base Group (420 ABG) was established at RAF Fairford to improve the control of its geographically separated units (GSUs) that had been aligned beneath the 100th Air Refueling Wing at RAF Mildenhall.
 These units are assigned to airfields at RAF Fairford, RAF Croughton, RAF Alconbury, and RAF Molesworth.
 The 420 ABG reported directly to Third Air Force until 26 May 2004, when the 38th Combat Support Wing (38 CSW) was established at Sembach Annex, Germany.

 The construction of two climate-controlled hangars was completed in December 2004.
 At a cost of £ million ($19 million), the hangars were designed to accommodate the B-2A Spirit and allow for maintenance of its specialist low-observable coating.

-On 12 May 2005, USAFE activated the 501st Combat Support Wing, with headquarters at RAF Alconbury, to provide support to its GSUs in the United Kingdom.
+On 12 May 2005, USAFE activated the 501st Combat Support Wing, with headquarters at RAF Alconbury, to provide support to its GSUs in the UK.

-In 2010 USAF withdrew all its uniformed staff from the station by September 2010 leaving a civilian operating unit to maintain the base on a "care and maintenance" basis.
-However the base remains a designated standby airfield for heavy bomber operations, capable of immediate reactivation within 24–48 hours and it continues to host the Royal International Air Tattoo every July.
+In 2010, USAF withdrew all its uniformed staff from the station by September 2010, leaving a civilian operating unit to maintain the base on a "care and maintenance" basis.
+The base remains a designated standby airfield for heavy bomber operations, though, capable of immediate reactivation within 24–48 hours, and it continues to host the Royal International Air Tattoo (RIAT) every July.

-In September 2014 Fairford was used as the staging base for US President Obama's trip to the NATO conference held in Newport, Wales.
+In September 2014, Fairford was used as the staging base for US President Barack Obama's trip to the NATO conference held in Newport, Wales.
 VC-25A "Air Force 1" (AF1) aircraft carrying the President and his entourage and support aircraft arrived on 3 September, the US Secretary of State John Kerry also arrived in his own USAF C-32 aircraft.
-Air Force One with President Obama departed for Washington 5 September after an 'impromptu' visit to Stonehenge on his way from Newport back to RAF Fairford.
+Air Force One with President Obama departed for Washington 5 September after an impromptu visit to Stonehenge on his way from Newport back to RAF Fairford.